 If you’re someone who rarely creates because the fear of it not being perfect keeps you from starting or finishing, then this challenge is designed for YOU!

 You cannot submit things that you’ve already written – Even if the topic is the same.
 All entries must be new and freshly written for this challenge.

-It doesn't have to be perfect – Relax!
+Rough drafts are welcome! – Relax!
 Use this as a low-pressure opportunity to loosen up and de-rust your writing chops.
 No one will be judging your work for quality or length.
 The purpose is to get into the habit of writing daily.
 Don’t overthink it, and don’t put too much pressure on yourself.
 It’s all for fun!
 You can always go back and polish up your favorite entries when the challenge has ended.

 Tag NSFW content with #NSFW and put it below a cut (if available) – Similarly, if your entry contains graphic or violent content that may be triggering to others, please include a brief trigger warning at the top of your post.
 Be considerate of your readers.